Blackmagic DaVinci Resolve Square Logo

 What GPU (video card) is best for DaVinci Resolve?

 DaVinci Resolve benefits greatly from using a GPU and currently the NVIDIA GeForce RTX 4090 is the best card you can get for Resolve – performing about on par with two GPUs from the previous generation.
-If you are on a bit more of a budget, the GeForce RTX 4080 also gives terrific performance – or if you want to spend more and maximize performance, you could opt for two of either for even faster results.
+If you are on a bit more of a budget, the GeForce RTX 4070 SUPER and 4080 SUPER also give terrific performance – or if you want to spend more and maximize performance, you could opt for two of the 4090s for even faster results in most areas of Resolve (though keep in mind that Fusion performance can degrade with multiple GPUs).

 Do multiple GPUs improve performance in DaVinci Resolve?